apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Woman fatally stabbed 3-year-old within seconds after following family from store, police say**
+**WHO confirms first fatal human case of bird flu A(H5N2)**

-You can read more about it [here](https://www.13abc.com/2024/06/05/woman-fatally-stabbed-3-year-old-within-seconds-after-following-family-store-police-say/).
+You can read more about it [here](https://www.reuters.com/world/americas/who-confirms-first-human-case-avian-influenza-ah5n2-mexico-2024-06-05/).

 ## Requirements
 - Python 3.8